djaus2/TransferVideoOverTcp/README.md

   - MAUI Android phone app to send video from /Movies folder
   - UI includes selection of file from the folder
 - SendVideoOverTcpLib
-  - MAUI Library used by SendVideo too implement sending of video file over TCP
+  - MAUI Library used by SendVideo to implement sending of video file over TCP

 ## Notes
 - THe filename of the source file is sent and used when saving the the received file.